Skip to content

 Case Study: PwC's Commitment to Sustainable Travel

-The future of sustainable travel will likely be shaped by advancements in technology and policy.
-Emerging trends include:
+The future of business travel will be shaped by continuous innovation and stricter sustainability targets.
+Some emerging developments include:

-• Greater adoption of carbon capture programs by airlines.
+• Wider adoption of carbon capture by airlines.

-• Wider availability of electric and autonomous vehicles for business travel.
+• Growth of electric and autonomous business travel vehicles.

 Share This Post